-Taking a deep breath Ros begins “Four and a half years ago on 24th December 2007, I was 32 weeks pregnant.
+Taking a deep breath Ros begins “On 24th December 2007, I was 32 weeks pregnant.
 We’d had the usual Sunday before Christmas when we have a big family get together.
 I had been very good that year and bought everything before hand so I’d be organised and we were all set for Christmas.

 “Normally when I got up in the morning the baby would have been kicking about but on the morning of Christmas Eve, nothing seemed to be happening.
 I did think that was very strange, but just carried on with everything because it was such a busy day, being the day before Christmas.
 There were presents to sort, deliveries to be made and I’d arranged to meet friends for lunch.
 However, in my heart of hearts, I still thought – there’s something not right here.
 I returned home with my three older children Emily 13, Tom, 10 and Beth, 19 months and phoned the hospital.
 The nurse I spoke to said I was probably stressed, busy and just needed to sit down and have a cup of tea.
 I insisted no, something’s very wrong and I’m coming straight in.